jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 ### "Hook" in the Standard Division

 A topic  that most certainly deserves  a mention is the  "hook" on the first line.
+Note: this word "hook" or its translation _harpon_ are not official words,  they are words I  picked up when writing  this module and its  documentation.
+A  French-speaking tutorial  that I  saw later name this thing _chapeau_ or _parapluie_ ("hat" or "umbrella").

-It does not appear in the exemple at the beginning of this text, but it can be seen below.
+The hook does not appear in the December 1970 example at the beginning of this text, but it can be seen below.

 ![Examples of divisions with hooks](division-hooks.png)